-Many people believe that we should not invest in U.S. ETFs because of the U.S. Estate Tax.
-And in some cases, this is actually true.
+Many believe we should not invest in U.S. ETFs because of the U.S. Estate Tax.
+And in some cases, this is true.
 But in practice, for Swiss investors, there is almost no risk in investing in U.S. ETFs.

-The U.S. Estate Tax law states that inheritance of U.S. ETFs is subject to a 40% inheritance tax.
-And non-resident aliens (basically, foreigners outside of the United States) are exempted from this tax for assets up to 60’000 USD.
-After this, foreigners will have to pay the 40% tax.
+The U.S. Estate Tax law states that the inheritance of U.S. ETFs is subject to a 40% inheritance tax.
+And nonresident aliens (basically, foreigners outside of the United States) are exempted from this tax for assets up to 60’000 USD.
+After this, foreigners will have to pay a 40% tax.

-This means that if you have many U.S. assets, they could lose a lot of value when you pass away, and your assets go through inheritance.
+This means that if you have many U.S. assets, they could lose much value when you pass away, and your assets go through inheritance.
 It is not something you want to happen to your estate.

-However, many people miss the fact that Switzerland has an estate tax treaty with the United States.
-And this treaty greatly increases the part that is exempted from this estate tax!
+However, many people miss that Switzerland has an estate tax treaty with the United States.
+And this treaty greatly increases the part exempted from this estate tax!

 With this estate tax treaty, Swiss investors are exempted from the U.S. estate for up to 11.18 million dollars, prorated to the proportion of U.S. Assets in your net worth.
 For instance, if U.S. ETFs form 10% of your estate, 1.118 million dollars (10% * 11.18 million) will be exempted from U.S. Estate Tax!